HmonWutt/HmonWutt/README.md

 ## About Me 😄

 Hi, I'm Hmon!
-I’m a developer with a passion for crafting digital experiences that cap- tivate and inspire.
+I’m a developer with a passion for crafting digital experiences that captivate and inspire.
 Armed with a keyboard and a determination to learn and improve, I’m constantly enhancing my programming abilities.

 - 🌱 I’m currently exploring **graphQL** and **Network communication**.